-For most main applicants, the general criteria to make a valid application is as follows:
+For most main applicants, the general criteria to make a valid student visa application is as follows:

-- Complete the online form through the DIBP’s ImmiAccount and pay the application fee (AUD$555.95 including the VISA credit card surcharge);
+- Complete the online form through the DoHA’s ImmiAccount and pay the application fee;

 - Include evidence of your intended course of study.
 This can be a Certificate of Enrolment or, for applicants already inside Australia, a Letter of Offer from your education institution;

-- If you are under 18 years of age, evidence that your accommodation, support and welfare has been arranged for; and
+- If you are under 18 years of age, evidence that your accommodation, support and welfare has been arranged; and

 - If you are in Australia at the time you apply, you must hold a substantive temporary visa.
 You cannot apply for a Student Visa subclass 500 if you hold the following types of temporary visas:

 - Temporary Work (International Relations) Visa subclass 403;

 - Visitor Visa subclass 600 if the application was a Sponsored Family or Approved Destination Status stream.